 Overview

-Mountmellick Embroidery & Heritage Museum sits in the heart of the small Laois town of Mountmellick, a place once dubbed the “Manchester of Ireland” for its bustling textile and manufacturing sector.
-Today the museum offers a quiet, contemplative space where the world‑renowned Mountmellick Work – a distinctive white‑on‑white embroidery style – is conserved, displayed, and taught to a new generation of craft lovers.
-The museum is housed in a modest building at Irishtown, just a short walk from the Slieve Bloom foothills, and serves as both a cultural landmark and a community hub.
+Mountmellick Embroidery & Heritage Museum sits in the heart of the small Laois town of Mountmellick, once dubbed the “Manchester of Ireland” for its bustling textile and manufacturing sector.
+The museum offers a quiet, contemplative space where the world‑renowned Mountmellick Work – a distinctive white‑on‑white embroidery style – is conserved, displayed, and taught to a new generation of craft lovers.
+Housed in the historic Irishtown quarter, it is a cultural landmark and community hub.

 History

-The story of Mountmellick Work begins in 1825 when Johanna Carter, a Quaker schoolmistress, taught the town’s poorer families the delicate needlework that had previously been the preserve of upper‑class ladies.
+The story of Mountmellick Work begins in 1825 when Quaker schoolmistress Johanna Carter taught the town’s poorer families the delicate needlework that had previously been the preserve of upper‑class ladies.
 The craft quickly spread, becoming a source of income for more than 50 women in the late 1800s and earning a reputation across Ireland for its elegant motifs of blackberries, dog‑rose, wild clematis and viola.

 In the early 2000s, a dedicated committee – driven by the vision of Sister Teresa Margaret McCarthy, who championed the revival of the craft in the 1970s – secured the site for a permanent museum.
 The building opened officially on 26 October 2003, and over the past two decades it has benefited from a series of grants, including a €11,350 Heritage Council grant in 2021 for conservation work and a Creative Ireland equipment grant that funded a visualiser and projector for the studio space.
 Recent refurbishment, funded by the Department of Culture, Heritage, Gaeltacht and the Mountmellick Development Association, has given the museum a “new look” that meets modern museum standards while retaining its historic charm.